TheGhostGroup/WoWarriors/LEVEL SCALING.md

 # Level Scaling

+### What will you get?
+Every contributer will get an Ingame reward, but i do not know what, will think about that later

 ### what you have to do
 * Clone the Reposetory.
 * Open the LEVEL SCALING.md with a text editor of your choice.